American Studies Alumni Profiles

 Peter Stoller '05

-My degree in American Studies at St. John Fisher has allowed me to excel in my career at a young age.
-My background in American Studies curriculum helps me to evaluate our membership and to determine what message to send and how to send it to assure that it reaches our targeted audience.
+My degree in American Studies has allowed me to excel in my career at a young age.
+My background in American Studies helps me to evaluate our membership and to determine what message to send and how to send it to assure that it reaches our targeted audience.
 American Studies also taught me how to establish a position on a particular issue and convey a consistent message while addressing alternative perspectives.